Purpose and scope

 - confirmed COVID-19

-Find out more information on managing self-isolation of service users in SCRC settings.
+Find out more information on managing self-isolation in care homes or other social care settings.

-When a service user is symptomatic and PCR negative
+When a resident is symptomatic and COVID-19 PCR negative (if tested)

-If an older adult care home resident is symptomatic and their test is PCR negative, then consideration should be given to:
+If an older adult care home resident is symptomatic and their COVID-19 PCR is negative, then consideration should be given to:

-Service users who are symptomatic can be released before their self-isolation period ends with a negative result if:
+Residents who are symptomatic may be able to be released with a negative result, before their self-isolation period ends if:

 - they are well and have no fever for 48 hours, without using medication (such as paracetamol)